apache/systemds/dml-language-reference.md

   * [Invocation of SystemML](dml-language-reference.html#invocation-of-systemml)
   * [MLContext API](dml-language-reference.html#mlcontext-api)

 ## Introduction

 SystemML compiles scripts written in Declarative Machine Learning (or DML for short) into MapReduce jobs.
 DML’s syntax closely follows R, thereby minimizing the learning curve to use SystemML.
 Before getting into detail, let’s start with a simple Hello World program in DML.
 Assuming that Hadoop is installed on your machine or cluster, place SystemML.jar and SystemML-config.xml into your directory.
 Now, create a text file "hello.dml" containing following code:

     print("Hello World");

 To run this program on your machine, use following command:

     hadoop jar SystemML.jar –f hello.dml

-The option ```-f``` in the above command refers to the path to the DML script.
+The option `-f` in the above command refers to the path to the DML script.
 The detailed list of the options is given in the section "Invocation of SystemML".
-Note: to install Hadoop, please follow the instructions given at [http://ibm.co/1yHtrdb](http://ibm.co/1yHtrdb).

 ## Variables

 ### Identifier Names

-Identifiers are case-sensitive (e.g., ```var1```, ```Var1```, and ```VAR1``` are different identifier names), must start with either an upper-case or lower-case letter, and may contain any alphanumeric character including underscore after the first letter.
+Identifiers are case-sensitive (e.g., `var1`, `Var1`, and `VAR1` are different identifier names), must start with either an upper-case or lower-case letter, and may contain any alphanumeric character including underscore after the first letter.
 The reserved keywords described later cannot be used as identifier names.
 Though it is allowed, but not recommended to use built-in functions as an identifier.
 The only exceptions to this rule are five built-in functions: 'as.scalar', 'as.matrix', 'as.double', 'as.integer' and 'as.logical'.

 #### Examples

     A       # valid variable name
     _A      # invalid variable name -- starts with underscore
     1_A     # invalid variable name -- starts with number
     A_1     # valid variable name
     min = 10 # valid but deprecated